nguyenpham/ocgdb/README.md

 - Easy to understand structures.
 They all are almost described themselves
 - Easy to write tools, converters
 - Users can query directly
+- SQL: is a very strong and flexible way to make queries
+- Come with many strong, matual SQL engines and libraries

 This project is just a work in progress.
 We are totally open mind.
 Nothing is fixed.
 Everything could be changed, from data structures to main programming language, tools, directions...
 We listen to you all and welcome any help, distribution.
 You may discuss here or in GibHub (discuss section).
 Feel free to push requests.